 - Exclusive Visa Offers & Perks

-Simple offers a no-fee checking account that is tied to its online banking and mobile app.
+Radius Bank offers a no-fee checking account that is tied to its online banking and mobile app.
 Tracking features for budgeting and spending are built into the app that you use for mobile banking.
-Simple assists you in saving more money with a savings goal feature to help you stash away cash for a future trip, purchase or anything else.
+Radius Bank assists you in saving more money with a 0.15% APY APY earned on account balances.

 - Built-in budgeting and saving tools